davidsbatista/davidsbatista.net/_posts/2018-01-23-StanfordNER.md

 I-WRK	    0.783      0.370	 0.502
 {% endhighlight %}

-There is a significant boost in the both precision and recall results, comparing with the previous results, so it seems we are on the right path :) The only thing is the recall for the `I-LOC` and `I-ORG` which still a bit low comparing with the recall values for the other tags.
+There is a significant boost in the both precision and recall results, comparing with the previous results, so it seems we are on the right path :) The only thing is the recall for the `I-LOC`, `I-ORG` and `I-WRK` which still a bit low comparing with the recall values for the other tags.

 #### __Experiment 3__

-Next I added two more features:
+Next, I added two more features:

 ```
 useShapeConjunctions=True